-A 2216 with an ESCON Channel Adapter that provides access for LAN-to-host applications is called a 2216 LAN/WAN gateway.
+A 2216 with a channel adapter that provides access for LAN-to-host applications is called a 2216 LAN/WAN gateway.

 The 2216 LAN gateway gives LAN devices concurrent access to VTAM and TCP/IP programs running on host computers.